-Hidiv Pavilion is located on the hills of Cubuklu neighborhood in Beykoz district on the Asian side of Istanbul.
+The Hidiv Pavilion is located on the hills of Cubuklu neighborhood in Beykoz district on the Asian side of Istanbul.
 It was built in 1907 by Italian architect Delfo Seminati as a residence for the Ottoman governor (Hidiv or Khedive) of Egypt, Abbas Hilmi Pasha.
 The mansion sits in a large area and at the main entrance there is a monumental fountain, rising all the way to the roof which is covered with stain glass.
 Other fine fountains and pools surround the building.
 Several rooms and halls are connected to each other on a circle plan, and there is a large hall at the ground level with a fire place.
 On the upper floors there are two great bedrooms.
 The tower is the most popular section of the kiosk because of its view over the Bosphorus, one can access to the terrace on top with an elevator or by stairs.

 The Hidiv kiosk was sold to the Istanbul Municipality in the 1930s and not used much until 1980s.
-After a two year restoration period, Hidiv Kiosk was opened in 1984 as a hotel, restaurant and cafeteria.
+After a two year restoration period, Hidiv Kiosk was opened in 1984 as a restaurant and cafeteria.
 It's open everyday.

 Tel: (216) 413 92 53

-The Malta Kiosk is located in the Yildiz Park at Besiktas district.
+The Malta Mansion is located in the Yildiz Park at Besiktas district.
 It was built in the mid-19th century by the Sultan Abdulaziz in this heavily forested park and used as a relaxing mansion for both sultans and their ladies wondering in the nicely cared vegetation.
 At some periods of the late Ottoman history, the mansion has also witnessed dramatic moments such as isolation or exile of young heirs or princes, Murad V to name one.
 The kiosk has a European decorative style with Acanthus leaves column capitals, fine friezes on the marble fountain at the entrance, gold leafed mirror, and ceiling decorations with fat marble fish statuettes.
 The mansion wasn't used much during the Republic era until 1979, than it was restored and opened to the public.
 Today, there is a restaurant and cafeteria which is open everyday.

 Tel: (212) 258 94 93

-Huber Mansion is located at Tarabya district along the European shores of the Bosphorus.
+The Huber Mansion is located at Tarabya district along the European shores of the Bosphorus.
 Its exact construction date and architect is not known but most probably it was built by the Italian architect D'Aronco in the 19th century for a German weapons dealer, Mr. Auguste Huber.
 The mansion was extended with new constructions added at different periods as we can see it today.
 When Huber family left the mansion during the invasion of Istanbul after World War I, the mansion changed several hands until it was finally expropriated by the Government in 1985 and converted into a Presidential summer residence.
-Besides the main building, the mansion has a stable, garage, servants house, two small chalets and a greenhouse.
+Besides the main building, the mansion has a stable, garage, servants' house, two small chalets and a greenhouse.

 Huber Mansion is a Government property and closed to the public visits.